core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Protected Communications

-If multicast notifications for an observed resource are protected using Group OSCORE as per {{sec-secured-notifications}}, it is ensured that those are securely bound to the phantom registration request that started the group observation of that resource.
+If multicast notifications for an observed resource are protected using Group OSCORE (see {{sec-secured-notifications}}), it is ensured that those are securely bound to the phantom registration request that started the group observation of that resource.
 Furthermore, the following applies.

-* The original registration requests and related unicast (notification) responses MUST also be protected, including and especially the informative responses from the server.
+* The original registration requests and related unicast (notification) responses are also protected, including and especially the informative responses from the server.
 An exception is the case discussed in {{deterministic-phantom-Request}}, where the informative response from the server is not protected.

   Protecting informative responses from the server prevents on-path active adversaries from altering the conveyed IP multicast address and serialized phantom registration request.

-* A re-registration request, possibly including the Feedback-Divider Option to support the rough counting of clients (see {{sec-rough-counting}}), MUST also be protected.
+* A re-registration request, possibly including the Feedback-Divider Option to support the rough counting of clients (see {{sec-rough-counting}}), is also be protected.

 # IANA Considerations # {#iana}